flugsvamp-4-url-now/flugsvamp-4-url/README.md

-Update: The link is operational once more.
+Update: link is active and operational